BranchManager69/windexter/README.md

 > If you get the below error, then you need to kill that container.
 >
 > ```
 > docker: Error response from daemon: Conflict.
-The container name "/cua-sample-app" is already in use by container "e72fcb962b548e06a9dcdf6a99bc4b49642df2265440da7544330eb420b51d87"
+The container name "/windexter" is already in use by container "e72fcb962b548e06a9dcdf6a99bc4b49642df2265440da7544330eb420b51d87"
 > ```
 >
 > Kill that container and try again.
 >
 > ```shell
-> docker rm -f cua-sample-app
+> docker rm -f windexter
 > ```

 ### Hosted environment setup